cdapio/tigon/tigon-docs/developer-guide/source/getting-started.rst

 #. libcurl (if it is not already included in your operating system; see note following)
 #. libz (if it is not already included in your operating system; see note following)
 #.
 Apache Maven 3.0+ (required to build the example applications)
-#.
-In standalone mode, both Perl 5.x and Python 3.x are required

 **Note:** You need the ``libcurl.so`` and ``libz.so`` at runtime, which are provided by the ``libcurl`` and ``libz`` packages.
 At compile time, you need the ``curl/curl.h`` and